"My humanity is bound up in yours, for we can only be human together."

 - His Holiness Desmond Tutu

-In addition to our focus on BIE's Gold Standard PBL guidelines our program will also challenge students' intercultural communication skills, empathy, and humanitarianism.
-Our fully designed projects will help support teachers that are new to PBL or contribute to an experienced PBL teachers already existing portfolio.
-We will adopt each school, class, or individual as one of our Ambassadors for Change and connect them to one of our Project Partners for the duration of the project.
+The PBL curricula we are developing will bridge the community-school gap, challenge students' intercultural communication skills, empathy, and humanitarianism, and education youth on the UN-SDGs.
+We will adopt each school, class, or individual as one of our Ambassadors for Change and connect them to one of our Project Partners providing the real world problem.
 Kids For Kids is one of the ways we are preparing youth for remarkable professional, social, and personal success.

 Our Current Stage of Development